Opentrons/protocol_framework/api/docs/v2/pipettes/characteristics.rst

 Flex Pipette Flow Rates
 -----------------------

-Flex pipette flow rates depend on pipette and tip capacity.
+Flex pipette flow rates depend on pipette model and tip capacity.
 Each pipette–tip combination has a default flow rate for aspirating, dispensing, and blowing out liquid.
 When using a 50 µL pipette, you should only use 50 µL tips.

 +-----------------------------+-------------------+------------------------+
 | Pipette Model               | Tip Capacity (µL) | Default Flow Rate (µL) |